I'm Mariana Kirova, the founder, the owner and the creative mind behind Eco Fashion Sewing.

-When I was due to be born, the hospital was full of women giving birth at that time, hence they hardly managed to provide a temporary bed for my mum.
+When I was due to be born, the hospital was full of women giving birth at that time, hence they just managed to provide a temporary bed for my mum in a corner of the hallway.
 Amusingly, when I was born, there were no baby swaddles or wraps available.
 Instead, nurses wrapped me in an old blue, disinfected nurse overall (uniform dress) to keep me cozy.

-My mum often thinks about it when comes to my passion to rework already produced clothes and we laugh.
-Probably it’s not just a simple coincidence that this kind of wrap happened to be my first outfit during those first days of my life;)
+My mum often thinks about it when comes to my passion to rework clothes already in circulation and we laugh.
+Probably it’s not just a simple coincidence that this kind of wrap happened to be my first outfit during those first days of my life ;)